FAQ

 What do I need before setup?

-Have the same details you would use from a desktop terminal.
+Have the same details you would use from any SSH, Mosh or Telnet client.

 • Host name or IP address.